Install this application on your home screen for quick and easy access when you’re on the go.

 The Joni Lovenduski PhD Prize in Gender and Politics is awarded biennially for an outstanding PhD dissertation in the field of gender and politics, including gender and/or sexuality studies perspectives in political science, international relations, political philosophy, public policy and public administration.
 The prize is awarded by the ECPR and the ECPR's Standing Group on Gender and Politics and endowed with £900.

-The 2025 Joni Lovenduski Prize nominations are now open.
+The 2025 Joni Lovenduski Prize nominations are closed.

 Joni has become one of the leading figureheads of gender and politics study in Europe and is a source of inspiration, advice and support to many younger female scholars.

-The 2025 Joni Lovenduski Prize nominations are now open.
+The 2025 Joni Lovenduski Prize nominations are closed.

 Nominations must include, as three separate PDF files: